freenas/freenas-docs/userguide/vms.rst

 Adding Devices to a VM
 ----------------------

-After creating the VM, click it to select it, then click :guilabel:`Devices` and :guilabel:`Add Device` to add virtual hardware to it:
+After creating a VM, click :guilabel:`Devices` on the new VM card to open the :guilabel:`Devices` menu for that VM:

 .. figure:: images/vms-devices1.png

-   Add Devices to a VM
+   VM Devices Menu

-Select the name of the VM from the :guilabel:`VM` drop-down menu, then select the :guilabel:`Type` of device to add.
-These types are
+Select the new device to add from the expanding button in the upper right.
+These devices are available:
-available:

 * :ref:`Network Interfaces <vms-network-interface>`